Chiragsharma10/samiksha-mam/README.md

 # samiksha-mam
-This is my new repository for samiksha mam'm class
+This is my new repository for samiksha mam's class
 <br>
 author- chirag sharma